Irish Horse Racing Tips

 Is there any Irish horse racing today?

-Irish racing has temporarily been suspended due to the Covid-19 crisis.
-In normal times, there is generally one Irish meeting a day, between five and seven days a week.
+There is generally one Irish meeting a day, between five and seven days a week.
 The blank days tend to be in the early part of the week.
 There will always be at least one meeting scheduled on Saturday and Sunday.

 How many racecourses are there in Ireland?